BarryMolina/flashlite/docs/plan.md

   - Notifications should be manageable and non-intrusive
   - Progress messages should be encouraging but not distracting
   - AI card generation should be simple and intuitive
+  - Card creation should be straightforward and efficient
+  - Card preview should be clear and helpful
 - The app should be intuitive to use
 - The app should work well on different screen sizes
 - The app should provide minimal, clear feedback for user actions